batect/batect/docs/content/tools/Node.md

 You can see an example of configuring and using TypeScript and Yarn with batect in the [TypeScript sample project](https://github.com/batect/batect-sample-typescript), and an example of using Cypress for UI testing with batect in the [Cypress sample project](https://github.com/batect/batect-sample-cypress).

+The [Node.js bundle](https://github.com/batect/node-bundle) provides a container with all of these options pre-configured.

 ## Example configuration

 ```yaml